ING Groep N.V. ADR (ING) Shares Soar Above 1-Year High

 ING Groep N.V.
-ADR (NYSE: ING) has experienced a rise in its stock price by 0.60% compared to its previous closing price of $25.71.
-However, the company has seen a gain of 2.07% in its stock price over the last five trading days. globenewswire.com reported 2025-09-22 that OCI Energy is proud to announce the successful closing of construction financing for its Project Alamo City, a flagship battery energy storage system.
+ADR (NYSE: ING) has experienced a rise in its stock price by 0.04% compared to its previous closing price of $26.08.
+However, the company has seen a gain of 1.33% in its stock price over the last five trading days. reuters.com reported 2025-09-26 that Dutch bank ING said on Friday it was facing a delay completing the previously announced sale of its Russian division to Global Development JSC.

 Is It Worth Investing in ING Groep N.V.
 ADR (NYSE: ING) Right Now?